mikroskeem/Shuriken/README.md

 ### Reflect
 Package: `eu.mikroskeem.shuriken.reflect`
 Awesome reflection library, which is more convenient to use than vanilla reflection.
 Retains type-safety (OOP like a boss lol) and uses Optional

+### Injector
+Package: `eu.mikroskeem.shuriken.injector`
+Simple `javax.inject`-based injector.
+Not fully compatible with it, but works fine

+### Classloader
+Package: `eu.mikroskeem.shuriken.classloader`
+Classloader which is able to load classes compressed with [Brotli](https://en.wikipedia.org/wiki/Brotli).
+See [this](https://git.mikroskeem.eu/mikroskeem/ShurikenMavenPlugin) for Maven plugin and more information.